The Church in Exile

 - the faithful are the living members.

-This means the Church is not a democracy, an NGO, or a human institution.
+This means the Church is not a democracy, an NGO, or a merely human institution.
+Her life, grace, unity, and authority come from Christ alone.

-- grace to the sacraments,
+- grace to the Sacraments,

 - authority to the hierarchy,